HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

   )
 }}

 The most prominent rules in 2024 were `follow` (54.7% desktop; 56.0% mobile), `index` (53.4% desktop; 53.9% mobile), `noindex` (4.7% desktop; 3.9% mobile), and `nofollow` (2.5% desktop; 2.2% mobile).
-This is noteworthy since neither "index" nor "follow" directives have any function and are [ignored by `Googlebot`](https://www.reddit.com/r/TechSEO/comments/1944d8k/comment/khdu3iw/).
+This is noteworthy since neither "index" nor "follow" directives have any function and are <a hreflang="en" href="https://www.reddit.com/r/TechSEO/comments/1944d8k/comment/khdu3iw/">ignored by `Googlebot`</a>.
 Google's [documentation on robots tags](https://developers.google.com/search/docs/crawling-indexing/special-tags) advises that "The default values are index, follow and don't need to be specified."

 The `name` value of the robots `meta` tag specifies to which crawler(s) the rule applies.
 For example, `meta name="robots"` applies to all bots whereas `meta name="googlebot"` applies to only to Google.
 To analyze the application of name attributes, we looked at rates where values were stated for the `follow` tag since it is the most prevalent robots `meta` rule.